ids-s1-21/project-ECK/README.md

-What makes a successful Formula One team?
+What Makes a Successful Formula One Team?
 ================
 by ECK